 Milwaukee has no shortage of high-quality Thai restaurants.
 Whether you are in the mood for a trendy spot with interesting renditions of classic dishes or a quick lunch buffet with homemade Thai staples, there’s a Milwaukee Thai restaurant for everyone.
-Read below to learn about a few of the city’s best options for Thai cuisine.

 1. Thai Kitchen